 The Picture of Dorian Gray by Oscar Wilde (1891) imagines a young man who sells his soul to ensure that a painting of him will age so that his own beauty never fades in this work of classic gothic fiction with a strong Faustian theme.
 Discuss at the library on Monday, March 11, 2013, 1:30–3:00 pm in the Marvin Auditorium 101C.

-It’s been a great year for books — Thad Hartman and Lissa Staley host a (1:05:48) discussion with Stephanie, Megan and Kelli about the best books of 2012 and the Goodreads Choice Awards.
-What did you love in 2012?
+It’s been a great year for books — Thad Hartman and Lissa Staley host a (31:38) discussion with Julie about disaster books and a (34:53) discussion with Brian about the disaster movie genre.
+What are your favorite disaster stories?
 Share your recommendations with us!

 This debut novel is an historical romance, a contemporary romance, and a compelling issues novel about civil rights and women’s rights all tied up in an emotional page turner that will keep you hooked until the last page and leave you wishing it hadn’t ended so soon.
 In the author acknowledgements at the end she reminds the reader of her book’s message about racism and prejudice: “It’s up to you to be the change.”
 Reading fiction lets us explore other people’s lives with empathy.
 Read this book and be the change.

 This is a must-read boy-next-door romantic teen story, well-written, with compelling characters and real life family issues.
 Coming of age stories are always relevant because we are all making choices every day that determine who we are and who we become.
 Check it out – My Life Next Door by Huntley Fitzpatrick.

 First off, this isn’t a novel about zombies, despite the deceptive title.
 What if the current pop-culture obsession with “brains” took a different turn?
 What if professional football declined, and professional trivia teams took their place, complete with overpaid players, competitive coaches, tabloid media, player infighting, rookies under pressure and all of the other fabulous […]